dhbwstudienarbeit2019/frontend/frontend/src/assets/functions/rastrigin-function/README.md

 - In mathematical optimization, the Rastrigin function is a non-convex function used as a performance test problem for optimization algorithms.
 - The Rastrigin function has several local minima.
 - It is highly multimodal, but locations of the minima are regularly distributed.
 It is shown in the plot above in its two-dimensional form.
+- Number of variables: n
+- Definition:
-- Input Domain:
+- Search domain:
+- Number of local minima: several
-- Global Minimum:
+- Global minimum:

 ## Plot